jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: duration() got an unexpected keyword argument 'sleep_time'

-  because ``sleep_time`` is not in its signature, I add it and set its default value to :ref:`None`
+  because ``sleep_time`` is not in its signature, I add it with a default value of :ref:`None`

   .. code-block:: python

     def duration(wake_time=None, sleep_time=None):
         return None

-* then set the expectation of the test to the inputs given
+* then set the expectation of the test to the given inputs

   .. code-block:: python